tarantool/crud/README.md

 A client timeout does not cancel a running function.
 A function that keeps running can delay movement of its declared bucket on that storage.

-This API is designed and tested for Tarantool Enterprise 2.11 and 3.x.
 See the [storage call deployment guide](doc/storage_call.md) for function registration, privileges and rolling upgrade order.